maxwu/selenide-genre-clawer/README.md

 __Exception Handling__

-As recommended by Andrei on Selenide.org, the PageObject is expected to interact with method not Web Elements with test logics.
-In cases of sophsticated logics or Web Clawer scenarios, the exceptions are handled with PageObject or abstraction on top of it.
+As recommended by Andrei on Selenide.org, the PageObject is expected to interact with method not Web Elements with test logic.
+In cases of sophisticated logic or Web Claw scenarios, the exceptions are handled with PageObject or abstraction on top of it.

+Selenide has wrapped the Element Extraction operations with Instance Proxy.
+Within the proxy.invoke(), the logic of invokeAndRetry() will pack exceptions up to a Throwable type with more concise information.

 - The error type to capture is __Throwable__, or, more specifically __UIAssertionError__.